foreverfl/vscode/docs/python/tutorial-fastapi.md

    Now let's check if this route is working as expected.
 The fastest way to do so is to use both VS Code's debugger as well as FastAPI's `/docs` endpoint, which provides information about all the available API routes and lets you interact with the API to explore their parameters and responses.
 This documentation is generated dynamically based on the metadata and type hints defined in the FastAPI application.

-4. Add a breakpoint next to the `if quantity <= 0` statement, by clicking on the left margin of the line number (or `kb(editor.debug.action.toggleBreakpoint)`).
+4. Add a breakpoint next to the `if quantity <= 0` statement, by clicking on the left margin of the line number (or `F9`).
 The debugger will stop prior to the execution of that line, so you can inspect the code line by line.

    ![Breakpoint set next to the first line in the add_item function](images/fastapi-tutorial/debugger_breakpoint.png)